slawekradzyminski/awesome-testing.com/_posts/2025-12-16-surprising-popularity-ai-cli-tools.md

 ```
 I’m about to implement [feature] across multiple repos.
 First, help me write a one-page brief.
-Ask me the questions you need to clarify requirements, edge cases, security constraints, non-goals, success criteria, rollout/rollback, and how we’ll validate this in a production-like environment.
+Ask me the
+questions you need to clarify requirements, edge
+cases, security constraints, non-goals, success
+criteria, rollout/rollback, and how we’ll validate
+this in a production-like environment.
-Do not propose code yet — stay at the level of intent and verification.
-I want to build a common understanding on what we will build together.
+Do not propose code yet — stay at the level of
+intent and verification.
+I want to build a common
+understanding on what we will build together.
 ```

 If you want to force business-first thinking:

 ```
 Challenge my framing.
-Restate the problem in business terms, list hidden assumptions, then propose success criteria that are measurable.
+Restate the problem in business
+terms, list hidden assumptions, then propose success
+criteria that are measurable.
 ```

 This phase is not a formality.
 It’s where most bugs die before they’re born.
+Good test engineers help the team by discovering gaps in the plan and requirements.
+This phase is dedicated to discover, document and clarify them before we get our hands dirty.

 ### Step 2: High-level implementation plan (system view first)